dcdunkan/pmodes/README.md

 <details>
   <summary>Anyway, thank you.</summary>

-##### For now, here is what have been ported properly.
+#### Here is what we currently have here. <sup>I'm just showing off!</sup>

 But of course, they still might have a few bugs.
-And I'm just showing off!
+If you ever encounter one please consider opening an issue.

 ###### match.ts (td/telegram/MessageEntity.cpp)